-1. Synaptic plasticity and visual response plasticity in animals at different developmental stages and in animals subjected to the manipulation of visual experience during postnatal development
+1.Synaptic plasticity and visual response plasticity in animals at different developmental stages and in animals subjected to manipulations of visual experience during postnatal development.

-2. Developmental mechanisms of visual responsiveness, plasticity, and synaptic connections in each neuron subtypes
+2.Developmental mechanisms of visual responsiveness, plasticity, and synaptic connections in specific neuron subtypes.

-3. Cell-lineage dependent establishment of neuronal connections and visual responsiveness
+3.Cell-lineage dependent establishment of neuronal connections and visual responsiveness.

 Figure Analysis of visual response plasticity based on cortical neuron subtypes

-(A) Visual responses were recorded from layer 6b of the primary visual cortex of living mice with two-photon imaging, followed by tissue clearing.
+A) Visual responses were recorded from layer 6b of the primary visual cortex of living mice with two-photon imaging, followed by tissue clearing.

 (B) Layer 6b neurons from in vivo two-photon imaging (left) and the same areas from a cleared brain (right).